IPI Year-Long Fellowship Program

 Certified Integrative Psychiatric Provider

-Welcome to the world’s most comprehensive integrative psychiatry fellowship.
+Welcome to the world’s most comprehensive integrative psychiatry fellowship where you’ll learn an entirely different framework for treating your patients and helping them achieve the highest standard of living.
 We are currently accepting applicants for next year’s fellowship.
 To begin the application process schedule a call.
-This page has information about the course overview, past participants’ experiences, and more.

 Do you have patients suffering from treatment-resistance in your clinic?